-- (1) For the set of buildings tested here, 25 RFU is the higher bound for a visually clean surface from a room with no visible mould growth or water damage, and could be used as a success criterion for cleaning and remediation. - (2) NAHA activities above 450 RFU are most likely beyond the naturally occurring levels of accumulated mould propagules found on dusty or dirty surfaces in rooms with no visible mould growth or water damage.
-450 RFU is therefore the lower bound for a visually dusty/dirty surface from a room with no visible mould growth, and could be used to flag need for further investigation. - (3) There is a clear differentiation between samples obtained from surfaces with no mould growth (blue and grey columns), and those that were established to have mould growth via microscopy (red columns).
-This zone beyond 450 RFU should be further examined by future research to study the distribution of data obtained from indoor environments with different levels of mouldiness. - (4) The surface benchmark values that we identified here are highly comparable to those currently in use by the Danish Building Research Institute for more than 15 years as part of the Danish Mould Guidelines [32,33].
-A benchmark of NAHA activity levels ≤25 RFU (referred to as Category A by the Danish Building Research Institute; see [32] has been used as a success criterion for the cleaning/remediation of surfaces containing mould growth.
-Similarly, readings >450 RFU (defined as Category C, ibid.) is accepted as the criterion by which to define when to remediate a surface.
-Category B, defined as readings between 26 and 450 RFU, on the other hand, comprises typical mould concentration levels on dusty/dirty surfaces without mould growth (ibid.).
+- (3) There is a clear differentiation between samples obtained from surfaces with no mould growth (blue and grey columns), and those that were established to have mould growth via microscopy (red columns).
+This zone beyond 450 RFU should be further examined by future research to study the distribution of data obtained from indoor environments with different levels of mouldiness. - (4) The surface benchmark values that we identified here are highly comparable to those currently in use by the Danish Building Research Institute for more than 15 years as part of the Danish Mould Guidelines [32, 33].
+A benchmark of NAHA activity levels ≤25 RFU (referred to as Category A by the Danish Building Research Institute; see [32]) has been used as a success criterion for the cleaning/remediation of surfaces containing mould growth.
+Similarly, a reading >450 RFU (defined as Category C, [32]) is accepted as the criterion by which to define when to remediate a surface.
+Category B, defined as readings between 26 and 450 RFU, on the other hand, comprises typical mould concentration levels on dusty/dirty surfaces without mould growth [32].

-The distribution of the readings from the 130 air samples deemed to be suitable for the benchmarking exercise (blue columns) is shown in Figure 3 along with the readings obtained from 86 air samples taken in Denmark (grey columns).
+The distribution of the readings from the 130 air samples deemed to be suitable for the benchmarking exercise (blue columns) is shown in Fig. 3 along with the readings obtained from 86 air samples taken in Denmark (grey columns).
 The data show that approximately 98% of all air readings were below 1700 RFU, both for England and Denmark.
 In addition, results from 10 samples which were established by microscopy that did have mould growth are shown in red columns.